-- In order to be admitted to the Postgraduate Diploma in International Hospitality Management an applicant must have completed the following or equivalent: - (a) the Bachelor of International Hospitality Management or - (b) the Graduate Diploma in International Hospitality Management. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in courses at level 7. - 3 An applicant may be admitted to the Postgraduate Diploma in International Hospitality Management on the basis of a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 4 An applicant may be required to submit evidence of their ability to study at postgraduate level or to attend a selection interview.
+- 1 In order to be admitted to the Postgraduate Diploma in International Hospitality Management an applicant must have completed the following or equivalent: - (a) the Bachelor of International Hospitality Management or - (b) the Graduate Diploma in International Hospitality Management. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in courses at level 7. - 3 An applicant may be admitted to the Postgraduate Diploma in International Hospitality Management on the basis of a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 4 An applicant may be required to submit evidence of their ability to study at postgraduate level or to attend a selection interview and 30 points from BUSS823, BUSS824, SOSC884, TOUR811